Don't Call a Plumber! Find Out How to Repair Common Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-The most common plumbing problems are leaky faucets, running toilets, clogged drains, and low water pressure.
+The most common plumbing problems include dripping faucets, running toilets, blockages in drains, as well as low pressure water.

-You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape, and the screwdriver.
+You’ll need some indispensable tools like a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?